wp-plugins/simple-pull-quote/readme.txt

 == Changelog ==

+= 0.2 =

-0.2 - Initial public release<br />
+* Initial public release

+= 0.2.1 =

-0.2.1 - Removed text-based quotes by default.
+* Removed text-based quotes by default.
 Now users must add their own quotes if they want them.
 This gives users more flexibility.<br />

+= 0.2.2 =

-0.2.2 - Added shortcode for multiple quotes: [quote1], [quote2]<br />
+* Added shortcode for multiple quotes: [quote1], [quote2]<br />

+=0.2.3 =
-0.2.3 - Switched the quote .gif file with a .png that will support any color background.<br />
+* Switched the quote .gif file with a .png that will support any color background.<br />

+= 0.2.4 =

-0.2.4 - Fixed Wordpress Plugin Repository file downloading issue.
+* Fixed Wordpress Plugin Repository file downloading issue.

+= 1.0 =

-1.0 - No need for custom fields!
-(However legacy support for custom fields still exists.)<br />
+* No need for custom fields!
+(However legacy support for custom fields still exists.)
-	- Added "Pullquote" buttons to both the html and visual editors.<br />
+* Added "Pullquote" buttons to both the html and visual editors.
-	- Updated CSS Code<br />
+* Updated CSS Code
-	- Many thanks to [Darrell Schulte](http://twitter.com/darrell_schulte "Darrell Schulte") for his help in making version 1.0 a reality!
+* Many thanks to [Darrell Schulte](http://twitter.com/darrell_schulte "Darrell Schulte") for his help in making version 1.0 a reality!

 == Screenshots ==